|TABLE OF CONTENTS

 6. TERM AND TERMINATION

 6.2 Termination for Cause.
-A party may terminate this Agreement for cause if there is any material default or breach of this Agreement by the other party, unless the defaulting party has cured the material default or breach within 30 days from the date of notice.
+A party may terminate this Agreement for cause if there is any material breach of this Agreement by the other party, unless the breaching party has cured the material default or breach within 30 days from the date of notice.

 6.3 Effect of Termination.
 Upon expiration or termination of Customer’s account or subscription to a Service: